Email Marketing Services in 2023

-Compare bulk email marketing service providers – cost and features
+Compare bulk email marketing service providers features and pricing

 There are over 300 email marketing service providers listed on leading review platforms like Capterra and Go2Crowd, so choosing the right provider for your business is not an easy task.
-We put together this guide to hosted solutions covering some niche leaders, and will be expanding and refreshing the data every few weeks.
-Want to see us add a provider or a feature?
-Leave us comment at the bottom of the article.
+We put together this guide to hosted solutions covering some niche leaders, and will be expanding and refreshing the data every few months.

-There are many niches in the email marketing industry and most providers focus on one, from small businesses (e.g. MailChimp, VerticalResponse), enterprise (InfusionSoft, HubSpot), and bloggers (ConvertKit), to low cost transactional email (SendGrid and MailGun) and platforms that integrate with 3rd party services (OnGage, BigMailer) behind the scenes.
-We picked a few niches and their leaders for this comparison article.
+There are many niches in the email marketing industry and many providers focus on one, from small businesses (e.g. MailChimp, VerticalResponse), enterprise (InfusionSoft, HubSpot), and bloggers (ConvertKit), to low cost transactional email (SendGrid and MailGun) and platforms that integrate with 3rd party services (BigMailer and Sendy) behind the scenes.
+We picked a few niches and their leaders for this guide.

 There are 3 main pricing models used by email marketing service providers:

 - Subscriptions based on number of contacts (aka subscribers) stored on the platform.
 Typically, these type of plans allow for unlimited emails per month, or the monthly sending limit is based on sending 3+ emails per month to the entire list stored.

 - Pay-as-you go plans with volume discounts where the customer is charged based on number of emails sent through a provider platform.

 - A combination of one of the models above plus overage charges for sending emails above allocated limits.
 For example, transactional email leader SendGrid has separate pricing for transactional and marketing campaigns.